Overview

 Skins

-The look of all widgets can be customized by use of widget skins
+The design and behaviour of all widgets can be customized using skins

 .
-Each widget has it’s own customizable properties, defined in the skin meta.
+Each widget has its own properties, defined in the skin meta.

 Presets